rudraprsd/rudraprsd/README.md

-I'm a Physics Research Student at IISER Berhampur with a passion for Computational Physics.
+I'm not a robot. 🙂

 What I'm Into:

-- Computational Physics & Materials Science
-- Machine Learning & Deep Learning
+- Machine Learning
 - Quant Finance

-My Tech Stack:

-- Python, C/C++, Bash
-- Linux

 Explore More: